c4tom/DreamDevBox/docs/vhost-gen/customize-specific-virtual-host.rst

 .. note:: What exactly to change will be explained later.

-4. Make Devilbox pick up those changes
+4. Make DreamDevBox pick up those changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever you change a project vhost template or the :ref:`env_httpd_template_dir` value, you need to restart the Devilbox.
+Whenever you change a project vhost template or the :ref:`env_httpd_template_dir` value, you need to restart the DreamDevBox.

 .. note:: It is also possible to do it without a restart which will be explained later.